 What are some steps health-care workers can take now to protect their mental health?

-Health-care workers should schedule breaks when possible, connect with friends or family through phone or video calls, practise mindfulness, limit their COVID-19 news intake, and ensure they’re staying active on days off by going for walks, bike rides, or practicing yoga.
+Health-care workers should schedule breaks when possible, connect with friends or family through phone or video calls, practice mindfulness, limit their COVID-19 news intake, and ensure they’re staying active on days off by going for walks, bike rides, or practicing yoga.

 While some anxiety is normal and to be expected at this time, it’s important that health-care workers, like all of us, don’t hesitate to seek help when they need it.